 - Historical walking tour of Marrakech including museum entry

 Please note: The trip meets at Marrakech Airport anytime on Thursday.
 Transportation to this destination is not included.
 Please plan your arrival accordingly.

 Friday morning, after breakfast, we depart on an excursion to the Ourika Valley and the foothills of the Atlas mountains.
-Along the way we will take a break at a Berber familly’s house, go for a mountian camel ride, enjoy a short hike to the waterfalls, and stop at an Argan Oil Womens Cooperative to learn how the Berber women make Argan Oil by traditional methods.
+Along the way we will take a break at a Berber family’s house, go for a mountain camel ride, hike to see the waterfalls, and enjoy lunch by the riverside.

 Weather: The weather in Morocco tends to be warm during the day time but may cool down in the evenings.
 We recommend bringing a fleece or sweater to wear at night time.
 Although usually sunny, there are sometimes short rain showers during the months of November & December

-Shopping: Street vendors, sales people and hustlers can be very persistant.
-Barganing is a part of daily life in Marrakech.
-If you are interested in something feel free to enter into the barganing process, but never pay the first price and never feel obligated to pay more than you want to.
+Shopping: Street vendors, sales people and hustlers can be very persistent.
+Bargaining is a part of daily life in Marrakech.
+If you are interested in something feel free to enter into the bargaining process, but never pay the first price and never feel obligated to pay more than you want to.
 If you do not want something politely say no thank you, hold up your hand and walk away.
-For those vendors who are particularly persistant, just ignore them and keep walking.
+For those vendors who are particularly persistent, just ignore them and keep walking.